On Having It All

 So if you happen to be at a point in your life (middle age, anyone?) where you feel your goals are lagging, and you just haven’t accomplished all you hoped you would, I hope you’ll think of Lu Ann and others like her.
 I do believe that we can have it all, in terms of families and careers.
 The caveat is that we cannot have it all at once.
 Our challenge is to choose wisely that which comes first.
 For me that will always be my family.
 Any hero I may write will never be as great as the guy in the other room folding a mountain of laundry right now.
 A paycheck in my purse will never mean more than sticky hands and slobbery kisses on my cheeks.
 How blessed I am to have to have those, even if it means my writing career remains fledgling a little longer.

-4 thoughts on “On Having It All
+4 responses to “On Having It All”

-1. 🙂 I love you mom.
+🙂 I love you mom.
 Thanks for all the things you’ve done for me over the years.
 From where I’m standing, I’d say you’ve done a remarkable job of juggling your family and writing; I never felt like I came second, but you’ve accomplished a lot, and I know there’s even more to come.

-• Thank you, Spencer.
+1. Thank you, Spencer.
 Watching my children grow up into great people is far more rewarding than publishing books.
 I love you!
 Now go finish writing your own book–before you have the excuse of your own children taking all your time 🙂

-2. I so needed to read this today.
+3. I so needed to read this today.
 Life never turns out the way that we think it will.
 Never in my wildest dreams did I think 7 years ago, that I would someday be a divorced, single mom, working full-time.
 I want to write, but my busy schedule and my tired body and mind don’t always allow it.
 Thank goodness I teach year-round school and have weeks off during the year.
 I’m making this time my new writing time.
 It’s hard to reach out and seize the moment when opportunities are presented to us.
 I’m making the choice to do exactly that and write.
 You are an inspiration to me Michele.
 BTW, I am taking breaks to read Saving Grace…which is VERY hard to put down.